shadoww617/hotel-cancellation-ML/README.md

 ---

+## 6. Outlier Detection and Treatment
+Outliers were detected in numerical features such as:
+- Lead time
+- Average room price

+These were treated using:
+- Percentile-based capping (winsorization at 1st and 99th percentiles)

+This prevents extreme values from skewing model learning.

+---

+## 7. Encoding of Categorical Variables
+- Nominal categorical features were encoded using One-Hot Encoding
+- Ordinal categories were encoded using ordered mapping
+- Encoding was applied within a preprocessing pipeline to avoid data leakage

+---

-## 6. Class Imbalance Handling
+## 8. Class Imbalance Handling
-The dataset is imbalanced with fewer cancellation cases.
+The target variable was imbalanced.
 This was handled using:
 - SMOTE for Random Forest and XGBoost
-- Class weighting for Logistic Regression
+- Class weights for Logistic Regression
-- `scale_pos_weight` for XGBoost
+- `scale_pos_weight` parameter for XGBoost

 ---

-## 7. Models Trained
+## 9. Models Trained
+The following models were trained and compared:

-- Logistic Regression
+- Logistic Regression (baseline)
 - Random Forest
 - XGBoost (final production model)